eden-box/documentation/README.md

 Please refer to the [maintenance](./maintenance/) section for more information.

 ## Security Concerns
 Up to the available knowledge at the time of deployment, the best practices and concerns related to Cyber-security have been attended.
 However, the system's resilience to miscreants still relies on the most vulnerable link: its users.
-Therefore, extreme care is advised to admin users whilst handling private keys and database user certificates, as those possessing them are implicitly provided access to machines and are therefore able to undermine the system at will.
-Hence, under any circumstance should they grant access to third parties whose trust is not assured.
+Therefore, extreme care is advised to admin users whilst handling private keys and database user certificates, as those possessing them are implicitly provided access to machines and therefore able to undermine the system at will.
+Hence, under any circumstance should admin users grant access to third parties whose trust is not assured.

 ## License
 All documentation in this repository is licensed under the Creative Commons Attribution 4.0 International license ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).